playsms/playsms/INSTALL.md

 * PHP GD extension must be installed and enabled to draw graphs
 * Access to SMTP server to send Email
 * Downloaded playSMS official release package from SF.net or master version from Github
-* Properly installed composer from https://getcomposer.org
+* Properly installed composer from https://getcomposer.org (will be installed by playSMS install script)

 **Minimum required server administrator (or developer):**